Web design principles

 Feel free to check out a separate article on why mobile friendly websites are so important.

-Responsive web design by Targa e-Commerce Solutions
+Responsive web design by Targa Web Solutions

 The illustration above shows how we design pages to work on a range of screen sizes, devices and orientation.
 We cut no corners where optimising web pages is concerned, and in some cases we produce up to seven versions of a background image for a single page, so we can be sure each screen variation has an optimal image from both a styling and data size perspective.